The Probability of Intransitivity in Dice and Close Elections: Introduction

 In words, $f$ is a two-level majority: majority of votes of $m$ triplets, where the vote of each triplet is decided by majority.

-The function $f$ possesses many pleasant properties: it is odd, transitive symmetric and is a polynomial threshold function of degree three.
-We would like to devise a natural notion of $d$-close elections according to $f$ and see if it results in chaotic behavior for small $d$, similar to Theorem~\ref{thm:elections-random}.
+The function $f$ possesses many pleasant properties: it is odd, transitive symmetric\footnote{ A voting function $f:\{-1,1\}^n\to\{-1,1\}$ is transitive symmetric if for every $i,j\in[n]$ there exists a permutation $\sigma:[n]\to[n]$ such that $\sigma(i)=j$ and $f\circ\sigma = f$, where $(f\circ\sigma)(x_1,\ldots,x_n)=f(x_{\sigma(1)},\ldots,x_{\sigma(n)})$.
+Informally, every two voters play the same role. } and is a polynomial threshold function of degree three.
+We would like to devise a natural notion of $d$-close elections according to $f$.
+In light of Theorem~\ref{thm:elections-random} it might be argued that the ``right'' notion of closeness should result in the chaotic outcome, same as for majority.
+We show that for two natural definition of closeness, {\em this is not the case}.